Silvia Montefoschi

 Silvia Montefoschi (1926 – 2011) was an Italian Jungian psychoanalyst.

+Early life and education

 Montefoschi was born in Rome.
 She started studying psychoanalysis after the degree in medicine and in biology.
 She was a student of Ernst Bernhard, (in turn student of Jung).
 She was distinguished, since her first works, for an interpretation in dialectical key of the Jungian thought.

+Work

 From the vision of the psychoanalytic relationship as an intersubjective evolutionary relationship, she theorized the universal meaning of the human cognitive experience as process of self-consciousness and evolution of the being.

 After 1977, she began focusing on issues of intersubjectivity in a unified reading of the history of psychoanalysis from Sigmund Freud to Carl Jung and to this day, applying the "principle of individuation" to the same psychoanalysis and its history.

 Selected works

 Her books constitute an organic work of knowledge of the reality, that goes over to know psychoanalytic: